chapmanb/cloudbiolinux/README.md

 # Building an image from scratch using CloudBioLinux

-CloudBioLinux can be built for any virtualized platform, as long as the target VM is Linux.
+CloudBioLinux can be built for any virtualized platform, as long as the target VM is Linux, with an ssh command line.

 ## Amazon